Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Application to spectral density approximation

-The squaring of Chebyshev approximations discussed in \refsec{sec:preservnonneg} allows us to express $\mtx{B}(t)^2 = \underline{g}_{\sigma}^{(m)}(t \mtx{I}_n - \mtx{A})^2 = \sum_{l=0}^{2m} \underline{\nu}_l(t) T_l(\mtx{A})$, where the coefficients $\underline{\nu}_l(t)$ can be cheaply computed from $\underline{\mu}_l(t)$ using~\refalg{alg:chebyshev-squaring}.
+The squaring of Chebyshev approximations discussed in \cref{sec:preservnonneg} allows us to express $\mtx{B}(t)^2 = \underline{g}_{\sigma}^{(m)}(t \mtx{I}_n - \mtx{A})^2 = \sum_{l=0}^{2m} \underline{\nu}_l(t) T_l(\mtx{A})$, where the coefficients $\underline{\nu}_l(t)$ can be cheaply computed from $\underline{\mu}_l(t)$ using~\cref{alg:chebyshev-squaring}.
 Hence, if we precompute $\mtx{\Omega}^{\top} T_l(\mtx{A}) \mtx{\Omega}$ also for $l=m+1, \dots, 2m$, this allows us to evaluate $\mtx{K}_2(t)$ cheaply, in an analogous way to $\mtx{K}_1(t)$.
 Alternatively, \cite{lin-2017-randomized-estimation} proposes to instead approximate the squared smoothing kernel $g_{\sigma}^2$ in a separate ``auxiliary" Chebyshev series truncated after term $2m$.
 While this direct approximation of $g_{\sigma}^2$ might be more accurate than our squaring approach, it is \emph{inconsistent} in the sense that numerically computing the truncated Chebyshev series of $g_{\sigma}^2$ gives --- in general --- not the same result as squaring the truncated Chebyshev series of $g_{\sigma}$.
-We have observed that meticulously ensuring consistency between the approximations of $g_{\sigma}$ and $g_{\sigma}^2$ makes a visible difference in terms of accuracy (cf. \reffig{fig:interpolation-issue}).
-This consistency will also allow us to derive bounds for the estimator \refequ{equ:chebyshev-nystrom-formula}.
+We have observed that meticulously ensuring consistency between the approximations of $g_{\sigma}$ and $g_{\sigma}^2$ makes a visible difference in terms of accuracy (cf. \cref{fig:interpolation-issue}).
+This consistency will also allow us to derive bounds for the estimator \cref{equ:chebyshev-nystrom-formula}.